BeeJam-Studios/Bobocraft/README.md

 Bobocraft uses [Clippy](https://doc.rust-lang.org/clippy/) for checking and linting Rust code.
 If you use VS Code or a derivative thereof, this should be enabled already (see `.vscode` in this repository) If not, check if your IDE supports changing the rust analyzer check command or simply run `cargo clippy` from a shell.
 If you installed Rust via `rustup` with its default configuration, Clippy should already be installed.
 If not, you can run `rustup component add clippy` from your shell to install it.

-## Build and running
+## Build and Running

 1. Linux:

-Clone Bobocraft and robocraft-1 repo next to each other and run from client/src/main.rs the function `main()`
+Clone Bobocraft and robocraft-1 repo next to each other and run from `client/src/main.rs` the function `main()`

-2. Windows
+2. Windows:

 Clone Bobocraft and robocraft-1 repo next to each other.
-Because of windows file system you should make a manual softlink between the asset folder and the game.
+Because of the Windows file system you should make a manual softlink between the asset folder and the game.
 You can do this from the cmd running:

 ```cmd
 mklink /D "Drive_location\bobocraft\client\assets\gltf" "Drive_location\robocraft-1\gltf"